Federal Transit Administration (FTA) Issues Record of Decision on Van Ness Avenue Bus Rapid Transit Final Environmental Impact Statement

 The city’s first full‐featured BRT project will anchor the Muni Rapid Network

-On Tuesday, Sept.
-17, 2013, the SF Municipal Transportation Agency Board voted unanimously to approve a planned bus rapid transit (BRT) project on Van Ness Avenue.
-The vote came a week after the Transportation Authority Board voted unanimously to approve the project and to certify its Environmental Impact Report, as required by the California Environmental Quality Act, clearing the way for design and implementation.
+The ROD follows the local SF Municipal Transportation Agency Board's unanimous vote in September, 2013 to approve the planned BRT project on Van Ness Avenue.
+That vote came a week after the Transportation Authority Board voted unanimously to approve the project and to certify its Environmental Impact Report, as required by the California Environmental Quality Act, clearing the way for design and implementation.

 See the press release.

-VAN NESS AVENUE BRT FINAL ENVIRONMENTAL IMPACT STATEMENT/ENVIRONMENTAL IMPACT REPORT (EIS/EIR) STILL AVAILABLE
+Downnload the VAN NESS AVENUE BRT FINAL ENVIRONMENTAL IMPACT STATEMENT/ENVIRONMENTAL IMPACT REPORT (EIS/EIR)

-The Final EIS/EIR for the Van Ness Avenue Bus Rapid Project is still available.
-This document responds to comments received on the Draft EIS/EIR and identifies a the locally preferred alternative (LPA).
-The LPA was selected by the Transportation Authority and San Francisco Municipal Transportation Agency (SFMTA) boards in May and June of 2012.
+The Final EIS/EIR responds to comments received on the Draft EIS/EIR and identifies a the locally preferred alternative (LPA).
+The LPA was selected for inclusion in the Final EIS/EIR by the Transportation Authority and San Francisco Municipal Transportation Agency (SFMTA) boards in May and June of 2012.
 A center-running alternative with limited left turns (see LPA section below), which is a refinement of the two center running alternatives considered in the Draft EIS/EIR, was chosen based on technical analyses in the Draft EIS/EIR, as well as agency, stakeholder and public input.